 13. Himachali Bridal Wear

-The Himachali bride is similarly dressed as Punjabi and North Indian bride are; in exquisite lehenga choli ensembles.
-The jewelry pieces are also quite similar however what set the Himachali wedding apart are its unique customs and traditions.
+The Himachali bride is similarly dressed as Punjabi and North Indian brides are; in exquisite lehenga choli ensembles.
+The jewelry pieces are also quite similar however what set the Himachali wedding apart is its unique customs and traditions.

 Maharashtrian brides are as simple as their customs.
 Most of the brides prefer pink shades of saree for their wedding and complement with simple jewelry sets.
 The pearl beads hanging around the head is the highlight of this Maharashtrian brides.

 Look at this pretty Kannada bride in simple yellow saree.
 Her eyeshades are just stealing my eyes.
 The flower set on her hair gives the perfect look of the South Indian bride.